 - Apply a fungicide and rooting hormone mixture to the clipped end before gently inserting the cutting into the potting medium.

 - To reduce water loss, place it in a warm position with indirect sunlight and cover it with a self-sealing plastic bag.

 - Allow it to sit for at least 4-6 weeks or longer before looking for new feeder roots.

 2. Propagation Via Air Layering

 You can do layering by simply layering the cutting with its parent plant until it is ready to be moved to its soil.
-You can use air or soil layering for this process.

 - Cut midway through a healthy stem of your Philodendron Rio at an angle of 45°.